 Journey to Justice brings a travelling exhibition programme on the American civil rights movement to cities across the UK, telling stories of the lesser-known voices who made a difference in the fight for black liberation in America.

 It’s in Bristol for most of October – and will be accompanied throughout the month by more than two dozen events telling local stories.
 The exhibition programme has been created by a huge group of volunteers from the UK&US including researchers, historians, teachers, curators, artists, audio/visuals specialists, copyright researchers & more.

 A different approach

 UWE professor and exhibition programme co-ordinator, Dr Madge Dresser, says this is a different approach to telling a famous story.
-It’s a respectful, grassroots, community effort that also tells Bristolian stories, rather than the “white, liberal middle-class way to trot out the American civil rights movement”, which she sees as “dead and irrelevant to British kids”.
+It’s a respectful, grassroots, community effort that also tells Bristolian stories, rather than an exclusive focus on Martin Luther King and the American civil rights movement which is often taught in a way which makes it “dead and irrelevant to British kids”.

 The exhibition acknowledges Bristol and its place in civil rights history, incorporating stories of local heroes such as Paul Stephenson, leader of the 1963 Bristol bus boycott, who campaigned against a hiring ban on black and Asian drivers.
 Another is Peaches Golding OBE, who became the first black woman to serve as Lord-Lieutenant of Bristol, having come from an African-American family with a history of civil rights activism.
 Golding, who will also be in conversation with Dresser as part of Journey to Justice, shared family documents and personal photographs for local students to create a video about her life.